Never Say Goodbye (1946 film)

 Never Say Goodbye is a 1946 American romantic comedy film directed by James V. Kern and starring Errol Flynn, Eleanor Parker, and Lucile Watson.
-Produced and distributed by Warner Brothers, it is about a divorced couple and the daughter who works to bring them back together.
+Produced and distributed by Warner Bros.
+Pictures, it is about a divorced couple and the daughter who works to bring them back together.
 It was Errol Flynn's first purely comedic role since Footsteps in the Dark.

 Plot

 Divorced New York couple Phil and Ellen Gayley each buy a winter coat for their seven-year-old daughter Phillippa, known as "Flip".
 Flip has spent the last six months with her father, but is about to move in with her mother for six months, according to their shared custody arrangement.
 Flip adores her father, who charms her with whimsical stunts and play-acting, such as escorting her as "Robin Hood" (an allusion to Errol Flynn's famous role) to her mother's home astride a New York police officer's horse to console Flip at their parting.
 When Phil delivers Flip to her mother, Flip receives the two coats and points out that they need to coordinate better, pleading with her parents to reconcile since during her six-month's stay with each she misses the other parent.

 Phil asks Ellen to dinner at Luigi's, their favorite restaurant, to attempt a reconciliation, and Ellen once again begins to fall under Phil's charm.
 Unfortunately, Phil, a successful artist, has forgotten a previous date with his current girlfriend/model, Nancy Graham, who turns up for their date at Luigi's, complicating matters.
 With proprietor Luigi's help, Phil tries to juggle both women, but Nancy and Ellen each discover that they are not the only date and leave in a huff.

 On Christmas Eve, Phil dresses up as Santa Claus to sneak into Ellen's apartment and see his daughter.
 Ellen assumes he is her divorce lawyer, Rex De Vallon, who earlier agreed to play Santa.
 When Rex arrives, Phil locks him in the bathroom and a fight ensues.
 Ellen then insists Phil stay away from Flip for the next six months.